acomaviation/aerobid-legal-docs/privacy_policy.md

 - **Identity Data** includes first name, last name, username or similar identifier.
 - **Contact Data** includes address, email address and telephone numbers.
-- **Transaction Data** includes details about payments to and from you and other details of services you have subscribed to.
+- **Transaction Data** includes details about payments to and from you and other details of services you have subscribed to, including details of alerts you have activated.
 - **Technical Data** includes internet protocol (IP) address, your login data, browser type and version, time zone setting and location, browser plug-in types and versions, operating system and platform and other technology on the devices you use to access this website and use our Platform.
 - **Profile Data** includes your username, your account preferences and settings.
+- **Chat Data** includes information relating to your usage of our chat function, including details of messages you share using this function within our Platform.
+- **Directory Data** includes information that we publish in our broker and operator directories (including contact information and copy certificates).
 - **Usage Data** includes information about how you use our Platform and subscription services.
 - **Marketing and Communications Data** includes your preferences in receiving marketing from us and your communication preferences.

 Where you use our Platform on behalf of a business (e.g. an operator or broker), we anticipate that most of the data we collect in connection with your use of the Platform will be business information rather than personal data.
 This privacy policy applies to the extent that you provide us with any personal data ancillary to your use of the Platform for and on behalf of the business that you represent.
-Where you use our Platform on behalf of a business, you must not upload or otherwise transmit personal data relating to passengers, crew members or any other individuals via our Platform.
+Where you use our Platform on behalf of a business, you must not upload or otherwise transmit personal data relating to passengers, crew members or any other individuals via our Platform (including via our chat function).
 If you are, have been previously, or will in future be a passenger or crew member on any flight facilitated via our Platform, we do not process your personal data.

 We refer to the above categories of data in the [Purposes for which we will use your personal data](#purposes-for-which-we-will-use-your-personal-data) tables.